-Description: This course is designed to help students examine their lifestyles, select goals, and make plans to ac examine their lifestyles, select goals, and make plans to achieve and maintain optimum health.
+Description: This course is designed to help students examine their lifestyles, select goals, and make plans to achieve and maintain optimum health.
 The course focuses on choosing behaviors, which help prevent illness and accidents, promote health for ones' self and others, and improve the quality of the environment.
 The course promotes responsible decision-making and provides students with life management skills they can use for the rest of their lives.